shwezhu/shwezhu.github.io/content/post/golang/basics/006-interfaces.md

 This is strange we've talked that `*Admin` is not `Admin`, why `user1 = &Admin{name:"user1"}` works when we change method receiver to value receiver?

-This is not the type problem, even above, the error is not above the type, it's all about the [method set](https://golang.org/ref/spec#Method_sets), **if a type's method set has all methods of a interface, we say that type implements that interface**:
+It's all about the [method set](https://golang.org/ref/spec#Method_sets), **if a type's method set has all methods of a interface, we say that type implements that interface**:

 - The method set of a [defined type](https://go.dev/ref/spec#Type_definitions) `T` consists of all [methods](https://go.dev/ref/spec#Method_declarations) declared with receiver type `T`.
 - The method set of a pointer to a defined type `T` (where `T` is neither a pointer nor an interface) is the set of all methods declared with receiver `*T` or `T`.

 You can see the second point, the method set of a ponter type `T` is the set of all methods declared with receiver `*T` and `T`.
 Therefore, when we make the method receiver of `Name()` and `SetName()` into value receiver,  `Name()` and `SetName()` are in the method set of `*Admin` too.

-enlightened by:
+Enlightened by:

 [pointers - How to copy an interface value in Go? - Stack Overflow ](https://stackoverflow.com/questions/37851500/how-to-copy-an-interface-value-in-go/37851764#37851764)